About Us

 2021

-Our publisher, Kelly Baron, rebrands our annual writing prize with the consent and help of Austin Clarke’s family.
+Our former publisher, Kelly Baron, rebrands our annual writing prize with the consent and help of Austin Clarke’s family.
 The inaugural Austin Clarke Prize in Literary Excellence was judged by Jordan Abel and Francesca Ekwuyasi, and included a reprint of Paul Barrett’s On Austin Clarke’s Style, the introduction to ‘Membering Austin Clarke, Barrett’s edited collection that began as a special issue in our online pages.

 2022

-Our Editor-in-Chief, Sanchari Sur, helps The Puritan partner with The New Quarterly to become a sponsoring publication of The Balderdash Reading Series.
-The series, co-founded and organized by Sanchari Sur since January 2017, features some of the best emerging writers that the Greater Toronto Area (and its surrounding spaces) has to offer.
-Our hybrid/experimental section was launched, with Rasiqra Revulva and William Dao serving as co-developers alongside Sanchari Sur.
-Our website was redesigned by The Public, resulting in a new, welcoming design and siteframe that is WCAG 2.1 compliant.
+Our website is redesigned by The Public, resulting in a new, welcoming design and siteframe that is WCAG 2.1 compliant.
 The result is that we have evolved into the next stage of our history as a publication, as indicated by our new name, The Ex-Puritan.

 “Clarke’s work represents an early dissenting voice in Canadian multiculturalism.
 He was openly critical of the term multiculturalism, along with the official multiculturalism policies, as they masked the racism that new immigrants continue to experience.”